deathtothecorporation/plunder-docs/sire/standard-library.md

 ## Tabs

 A tab is a map from noun to noun.
-Like a dict in Haskell or python.
+Like a dict in Haskell or Python.

 ### Create a tab: `#[]` / `_MkTab`